mkomitee/wc.rs/README.md

 ## Is it any good?

-It works, ... but probably not.
+It works, ... but probably not a good example of rust code.
 I have no idea what I'm doing in rust, and this is what I'm doing to teach myself.

 ## Compiling & Using